unccd/Prais4-reporting-manual/voluntary_targets_and_others.md

 2. **Delineate affected areas**: Parties should spatially delineate the area that corresponds to the definition provided in Step 1 outside of the PRAIS platform.

-3. **Calculation of affected area estimates for all indicators**: using the shapefile of the affected area produced in Step 2, Parties should calculate affected area estimates for all indicators ideally in Trends.Earth.
+3. **Calculation of affected area estimates for all indicators**: using the spatial data of the affected area produced in Step 2, Parties should calculate affected area estimates for all indicators ideally in Trends.Earth.

 4. **Save forms and make available for review**: After completion and verification, the forms should be marked “in review” and saved.